Edmund Allenby, 1st Viscount Allenby: Palestine campaign

-Allenby quickly won the respect of his troops by making frequent visits to the EEF's front-line units, in a marked change from the leadership style of his predecessor Murray, who had commanded primarily from Cairo.
-He was well acclaimed by Arabs who supposed his name sounded like "al-Nebi" (prophet) in Arabic.
+Due to his having seemingly fulfilled the prophecy which held that the Turks would leave Palestine "only when a prophet of God brought the Nile to Palestine," Arabs dubbed Allenby "Allah an-nabi, a prophet of God."
 Allenby moved the EEF's GHQ from the Egyptian capital city to Rafah, nearer to the front lines at Gaza, and re-organized the disparate forces of the EEF into a three primary corps order of battle: XX, XXI, and the Desert Mounted Corps.
-He also approved the utilisation of Arabic irregular forces which were operating at that time to the Turkish Army's open left flank in the Arabian interior, under the direction of a young British Army intelligence officer named T. E. Lawrence.
+He also approved the use of Arabic irregular forces which were operating at that time to the Turkish Army's open left flank in the Arabian interior, under the direction of a young British Army intelligence officer named T. E. Lawrence.
 He sanctioned £200,000 a month for Lawrence to facilitate his work amongst the tribes involved.

-In early October 1917, Robertson asked Allenby to state his extra troop requirements to advance from the Gaza–Beersheba line (30 miles wide) to the Jaffa–Jerusalem line (50 miles wide), urging him to take no chances in estimating the threat of a German-reinforced threat.
+In early October 1917, Robertson asked Allenby to state his extra troop requirements to advance from the Gaza–Beersheba line (30 mi wide) to the Jaffa–Jerusalem line (50 mi wide), urging him to take no chances in estimating the threat of a German-reinforced threat.
 Allenby's estimate was that he would need 13 extra divisions (an impossible demand even if Haig's forces went on the defensive on the Western Front) and that he might face 18 Turkish and 2 German divisions.
 Yet, in private letters, Allenby and Robertson agreed that sufficient British Empire troops were already in place to take and hold Jerusalem.